folio-org/docs/content/en/docs/Access/Courses/courses.md

 3. In the **Assign / Unassign note** modal, search for the note you wish to remove.
 4. Uncheck the box(es) for the note(s) you wish to unassign.
 5. Click **Save**.

+You cannot unassign a note that assigned to only one course - delete the note instead.

 ### Deleting a note

 1. [Find the course](#searching-for-courses) and click on it in the **Courses** list.
 2. Under **Notes**, click the note you wish to delete.
 3. In the Note window, click **Actions > Delete**.
 4. In the Delete note dialog, click **Delete**.
-The note is deleted and removed from any records to which it was attached
+The note is deleted and removed from any records to which it was attached.

 ## Adding a reserve item to a course when the item exists in Inventory